RyoKawada/Tourism-Satellite-Account-Analysis-of-Japan-CY2023-/README.md

 - Table 7: Employment in the Tourism Industry
 - Table 8: Gross Fixed Capital Formation in the Tourism Industry

+## Internal Tourism Consumption: Big Picture
+Japan's tourism consumption in 2023 will be approximately 29.4 trillion yen, the majority of which will be supported by domestic tourism.

+## Product Breakdown: Where Does the Money Go?

+## Inbound vs Domestic: Structural Comparison

+## Employment in Tourism Industries

+## Capital Formation: Investment Side of Tourism
+Tourism is linked not only to consumption in that year, but also to capital investment in preparation for future demand.

+## Discussion / Implications
+- Domestic tourism, not just inbound tourism, is the foundation.
+- Tourist spending is concentrated on accommodation, food and beverage, and transportation.
+- Tourism also contributes significantly to employment.
+- Tourism investment extends to infrastructure and buildings.
+- Therefore, tourism policy needs to look not only at the number of visitors but also at industry linkages and employment.

 ## Methods
 - Data preprocessing with Python (pandas)
 - Correlation analysis